Best Homeowners Insurance in Connecticut (2026)

 Evaluate Provider Reputation and Coverage Options

 Review customer satisfaction scores and claims handling reputation before choosing an insurer.
-Look for Connecticut-specific coverage like wildfire coverage, water back-up from snowmelt and service line coverage for freeze-thaw damage.
-Extended replacement cost coverage pays full rebuilding costs even when they exceed policy limits due to material shortages or labor increases.
+Look for Connecticut-relevant add-ons like water backup coverage, service line protection and equipment breakdown coverage for heating systems that take a beating through harsh winters.
+Extended replacement cost coverage pays full rebuilding costs even when they exceed policy limits due to material or labor increases.

 4. 4